Skip to main content

 5 mentions Positive Neutral Negative

 The atmosphere of the game is generally praised for its immersive qualities, with beautiful graphics and intriguing plot elements contributing to a captivating experience.
 However, some players feel that the atmosphere can be undermined by frustrating controls and repetitive gameplay, leading to mixed feelings about its overall impact.
-Despite these criticisms, many still find the atmosphere to be a strong point that enhances their enjoyment of the game.
+Despite these criticisms, many still find the atmosphere to be a strong point that enhances the game's appeal.

 • “You have to like the genre, of course, but it sucks you in if you open up to it as it creates a nice atmosphere.”